Other Types of Undergraduate Admission

 • An official high school transcript.

-These forms should be submitted to the Office of Admissions.
+These forms should be submitted to Student Records.

 Military Admission